jizhang-cmu/ground_based_autonomy_basic/README.md

 The repository contains code for collision avoidance to use with ground robots.
 In an autonomous navigation system, this repository is often at the mid-level, above the state estimation module and below the high-level planning module, connecting different modules in the navigation system.
 To help users start easily, the repository includes a vehicle simulator and does not need to run onboard a real robot.
 The code implementation is targeted at executing on a robot computer with limited processing power.
 Except for the vehicle simulator, all code in the repository is optimized and lightweight.
 The code operates in two modes: *autonomy mode* takes waypoints as the input and navigates towards the waypoints while avoiding obstacles along the way, *smart joystick mode* takes commands from an operator through a joystick controller and avoids obstacles that the robot encounters.
 The *smart joystick mode* is often useful in debugging the navigation system and is highly recommended.

-A video showing functionalities of the code is available at: https://youtu.be/JgJG3Y8JCt0
+A video showing functionalities of the code is available at https://youtu.be/JgJG3Y8JCt0

 <img src="img/system_diagram.jpg" alt="System Diagram" width="55%"/>